-The national uninsured rate has started climbing back up amid higher costs for health insurance and uncertainty about the future of the Affordable Care Act, according to survey findings Gallup released Friday.
+The national uninsured rate has started climbing back up amid higher costs for health insurance and uncertainty about the future of the Affordable Care Act, according to Gallup-Sharecare Well-Being Index survey findings released Friday.

 Since then, the percentage has crept higher, but still remains far lower than the 18 percent recorded at the end of 2013, just before the Affordable Care Act’s coverage expansion began.

 The Gallup report doesn’t include data proving the causes of the uptick in the number of uninsured, but the likeliest explanation includes a mix of factors that include shortcomings of the Affordable Care Act’s health insurance marketplace itself, andactions takenby PresidentDonald Trumpand theRepublican-led Congress.

 Although premiums for people who get health benefits from their employers ― the most common source of health coverage in the United States ― haveheld relatively steadyin recent years, the same can’t be said for the price of health insurance from an exchange or bought directly from an insurer.
 The share of Americans in this segment of the insurance market without health insurance increased from 20 percent at the end of 2016 to 21.3 percent as of Sept.
 30, Gallup reports.

 Premium increases on the Affordable Care Act’s health insurance exchangesrose sharplyin many parts of the country from 2016 to 2017, putting coverage out of reach for households that qualified for little or no financial assistance.
 Those who are eligible for tax credits to reduce their monthly insurance bills generally are shielded from rate hikes because their subsidies increase to compensate, but those who must pay full price bear the brunt of the rate hikes.
 Even so, the uninsured rate rose slightly more last quarter for low-income households than for higher earners.